Project CAR has 42 years of experience in non-profit transportation in Sioux Falls.

 Our network includes 15 member organizations, a group of churches, non-profits, and educational institutions.
 We own a fleet of five vehicles driven by over two dozen volunteers.

 Rev. Dr. Christopher Montgomery joined Project CAR as its executive director in August 2020.
-He was a parish pastor for 12 years in the Church of the Brethren and the Mennonite Church USA, an adjunct seminary professor in worship, and also did a brief stint working in management for a school bus company.
+He was a parish pastor for 12 years in the Church of the Brethren and the Mennonite Church USA, an adjunct seminary professor in worship, and also did a brief stint working in personnel management for a school bus company.
 He is an ordained minister in the Progressive Christian Alliance who holds degrees in music, organizational leadership in a changing culture, as well as a doctorate in applied theology.
 He sees the work that Project CAR does as ministry and service: helping those who are the least among us.
-He lives in Dell Rapids with his wife, Amanda, and their three children.
+He lives in Dell Rapids with his wife, Amanda, and their three children, where he also pastors a small house church.

 Doug DeGroot joined the board of directors in early 2020 and was elected chair in January 2022.
 He is a retired banker with many years of experience in community work.
 He is an active member of the Sioux Falls Area Chamber of Commerce, serving on their diplomat committee.
 A self-proclaimed “community enthusiast,” he is a frequent attendee at business ribbon cuttings and events that feature upstart organizations around town.
 In addition to his responsibilities as board chair, he is a volunteer driver.